Leicester Forest East services

 The services were designed along with this bit of the M1, which both opened in 1965.
 Their location was initially rejected for being too close to local houses, but it was decided to be the least-bad of the options.
 The level of detail in the design of the services went right down the furniture which was used.
 With not many service stations or local 24-hour buildings in place at the time, a few weeks after opening the services were raided by criminals, who stripped the building of only its furniture.

 The whole site was designed to be luxurious, and the Captain's Table restaurant certainly impressed, receiving a five-star rating from the AA and high-praise from local residents.
 Ross had moved into the motorway industry hoping the unique site would provide some exposure for their products, and had heard the sale of alcohol was about to be permitted, meaning their restaurants could attract a wide audience.
+Inside were bright colours and gleaming stainless steel.
+Red settees were used in the café, while the restaurant had a horseshoe counter with a kitchen in the centre.

 As the novelty wore off and alcohol continued to be forbidden, they tried to reduce running costs by cutting the quality.
 Noted for their slack trade particularly on the bridge, Ross eventually handed the facilities to Welcome Break in 1985.
 At the time facilities included a betting shop, ice cream stall and a separate Happy Eater restaurant.